 Long before you begin packing, make yourself a lengthy checklist of everything you need to pack and every task you need to do around the house.
 Start on the checklist at least a month in advance to give yourself time to make additions to the list or change things you don’t like.
 Split the list into smaller parts by giving some jobs to other members of your traveling party.
 Delegate those ugly tasks!

 Clean and Sanitize

-A road trip provides plenty of opportunities for illnesses to pop up, even if you do practice social distancing.
-Inside or outside of a pandemic, get in the habit of cleaning and sanitizing your vehicle and the people within after every pit stop.
+A road trip provides plenty of opportunities for illnesses to pop up, even if you practice social distancing.
+Inside or outside of a pandemic, get in the habit of cleaning and sanitizing your vehicle just like you would your own home, and don’t forget to sanitize your gang after every pit stop.
 It may be tedious work, but it’s completely worth it if you don’t get sick at your destination or when you get home.